bdreslin02/www-dreslin-consulting/README.md

 All script and media files required for my business website All content ideas, elements, structure, and implementation are licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Third parties may *NOT* copy or otherwise imitate content for commercial purposes or for profit.
 ## Status
-- As of 08/16/2022: Deployed on [Netlify](https://www.dreslinconsult.com/)
+- As of 08/18/2022: Deployed on [Netlify](https://www.dreslinconsult.com/)
-- Current production deployment: master@af1f45b
+- Current production deployment: master@97c4de8
-## Contact Form Spam Prevention
-- Form submissions are filtered for spam using a combination of [Akismet](https://akismet.com/), a honeypot field, and a reCAPTCHA 2 challenge.
-Prevention technologies provided by Netlify API.
 ## Website Structure
 1. Index
 2. About